-The Local Government Act 1993 requires that Council must adopt a Code of Conduct that incorporates the model code as set by the Office of Local Government.
-On 14 December 2018 a new Model Code of Conduct for Local Councils in NSW and the associated Procedures for the Administration of the Model Code of Conduct for Local Council in NSW were prescribed.
-Councils must adopt this new Model Code of Conduct and Procedures within 6 months of prescription which is 14 June 2019.
-Councils may include supplementary provisions in their adopted code of conduct and may also impose more onerous requirements than those prescribed under the Model Code of Conduct.
-However, councils must not dilute the standards prescribed in the Model Code of Conduct.
+The Local Government Act 1993 requires that Council adopt a Code of Conduct policy, which incorporates the Model Code of Conduct as set by the Office of Local Government.
+The Office of Local Government released a new Model Code of Conduct on 14 August 2020, along with associated Procedures for the Administration of the Model Code of Conduct.
+The Office of Local Government requires that Council's adopt a Code of Conduct and Procedures based on the prescribed Model Code of Conduct and Procedures as soon as possible.

-The proposed Code of Conduct and the new procedures for the administration of the model Code of Conduct for local councils in NSW are attached as Appendix 1 and 2 respectively.
+Council's revised Code of Conduct Policy and Procedures for the Administration of the Code of Conduct are attached in Appendix 1 and 2 for Council to note.